enginooby-academics/code-refactoring/CS.md

 ```
 partial class MyClass
 {
-    // main implementation of MyClass
+    //main implementation of MyClass
 }

 partial class MyClass : IF1
 {
-    // implementation of IF1
+    //implementation of IF1
 }

 partial class MyClass : IF2
 {
-    // implementation of IF2
+    //implementation of IF2
 }
 ```
 + ~~POCO class~~ => **tuple**: for returning multiple values from private and internal utility methods _[C#7]_